zoontek/react-native-bootsplash/README.md

 ### Testing with Jest

-Testing code which uses this library required some setup since we need to mock the native methods.
+Testing code which uses this library requires some setup since we need to mock the native methods.

 To add the mocks, create a file _jest/setup.js_ (or any other file name) containing the following code: